Applying to the music major:

 PLEASE NOTE: Students are encouraged to bring their own accompanists if possible, but the Music Program will be able to arrange for an accompanist at no charge for singers only if the candidate notifies us and sends his/her music to us at least ten (10) days ahead of the desired audition date.

 - Percussionists should include musical selections from each of the three primary percussion instruments: snare drum (rudiments, a concert etude, and a rudimental etude), mallet instruments (scales, arpeggios, a 2-mallet etude or solo, and a 4-mallet solo), and timpani.
 Though not required, the applicant may also choose to audition additionally on the drum set.
 Please see the Recommended Percussion Repertoire for repertoire suggestions in each of these areas.

-- String players should prepare at least two contrasting works, one of which should be a movement from a solo suite of Johann Sebastian Bach.
-The bassist can substitute another Baroque work for the Bach.
+- String instrumentalists should prepare two standard works contrasting in tempo and style such as a movement of solo Bach and a movement of a standard concerto.
+Bassists can substitute another Baroque work for Bach.
 In addition, an etude may be added if the applicant feels it will help their audition.

 - Composers applying for the MCOM degree option submit three to five original compositions or arrangements of contrasting styles and genres that demonstrate the ability to write for instruments or voice.
 Applicants also interview with the faculty and audition on an instrument or voice.

 - Composers applying for the CTLA degree option submit three to five original compositions or arrangements of contrasting styles and genres that demonstrate the ability to use creative technologies.
 Applicants also interview with the faculty.

 If you have any questions or would like to request a printed informational packet be mailed to you, please contact Music Admissions.

 All prospective freshmen and transfer music major students must complete the following steps: